fernandod1/Instagram-downloader/README.md

-# Instagram-downloader
+# Instagram downloader
 Instagram user's photos and videos downloader.
 Download all media files from any username.
-Working 2019.
+Working 2020.

 Requirement: Python v3